giulong/spectrum/README.md

            └─ document.pdf
 ```

-If in the web page there's an input field with `type="file"`, you can leverage the `upload` method directly in any of your tests/pages like this:
+and in the web page there's an input field with `type="file"`, you can leverage the `upload` method directly in any of your tests/pages like this:

 ```java
 public class HelloWorldIT extends SpectrumTest<Void> {